margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * God is blessing everyone, and there's harmonious action for everyone in all our works.

 I seek to do the right thing, and go to God to say the right thing in everything I do.
 I do not need to be anxious about anything, I turn to God to know the right thing to do, and the right thing to say or write.
-"he Lord is good to all: and his tender mercies are over all his works."
+"the Lord is good to all: and his tender mercies are over all his works."

 * I am wedded to the consciousness of good, divine Love.
 I am employed by God.